hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

 virtual casing, and example parity.
 Remaining work includes broader API coverage, longer optimization regression runs, performance tuning, and upstreaming any API additions needed in the JAX packages.
+The finite-beta single-stage example still uses the existing whole-objective finite-difference pattern for the virtual-casing target shape derivative;
+making that path exact requires an exposed JAX derivative of ``B_external_normal`` with respect to VMEC boundary coefficients.
 The vectorized Boozer backend currently requires an upstream ``booz_xform_jax`` API addition that returns ``gmnc_b``; without that field, ``BoozerJax`` falls back to the compatibility execution path.